adityassharma-ss/Computer-Networks/README.md

 ## What is MAC address ?

 A media access control address (MAC address) is a unique identifier assigned to a network interface controller (NIC) for use as a network address in communications within a network segment.

+## What is IP address, private IP address, public IP address, APIPA ?

+An IP address is a unique address that identifies a device on the internet or a local network.
+IP stands for “Internet Protocol,” which is the set of rules governing the format of data sent via the internet or local network.

+Private IP Address – There are three ranges of IP addresses that have been reserved for IP addresses.
+They are not valid for use on the internet.
+If you want to access the internet on these private IPs, you must use a proxy server or NAT server.

+Public IP Address – A public IP address is an address taken by the Internet Service Provider which facilitates communication on the internet.

+APIPA stands for Automatic Private IP Addressing (APIPA).
+It is a feature or characteristic in operating systems (eg. Windows) which enables computers to self-configure an IP address and subnet mask automatically when their DHCP(Dynamic Host Configuration Protocol:A DHCP Server is a network server that automatically provides and assigns IP addresses, default gateways and other network parameters to client devices.
+It relies on the standard protocol known as Dynamic Host Configuration Protocol) server isn’t reachable.

+## What is subnet ?

+A subnet is a network inside a network achieved by the process called subnetting which helps divide a network into subnets.
+It is used for getting a higher routing efficiency and enhances the security of the network.
+It reduces the time to extract the host address from the routing table.

+## Firewalls:

+The firewall is a network security system that is used to monitor the incoming and outgoing traffic and blocks the same based on the firewall security policies.
+It acts as a wall between the internet (public network) and the networking devices (a private network).
+It is either a hardware device, software program, or a combination of both.
+It adds a layer of security to the network.

+## Different type of delays:

+The delays, here, means the time for which the processing of a particular packet takes place.

+We have the following types of delays in computer networks:

+    Transmission Delay
+    Propagation delay
+    Queueing delay
+    Processing delay

+## 3 way handshaking:

+Three-Way HandShake or a TCP 3-way handshake is a process which is used in a TCP/IP network to make a connection between the server and client.
+It is a three-step process that requires both the client and server to exchange synchronisation and acknowledgment packets before the real data communication process starts.

+Three-way handshake process is designed in such a way that both ends help you to initiate, negotiate, and separate TCP socket connections at the same time.
+It allows you to transfer multiple TCP socket connections in both directions at the same time.

+## Server-side load balancer:

+All backend server instances are registered with a central load balancer.
+A client requests this load balancer which then routes the request to one of the server instances using various algorithms like round-robin.
+AWS ELB(Elastic Load Balancing) is a prime example of server-side load-balancing that registers multiple EC2 instances launched in its auto-scaling group and then routes the client requests to one of the EC2 instances.

+Advantages of server-side load balancing:

+Simple client configuration: only need to know the load-balancer address.
+Clients can be untrusted: all traffic goes through the load-balancer where it can be looked at.
+Clients are not aware of the backend servers.

+## RSA Algorithm:

+RSA algorithm is an asymmetric cryptography algorithm.
+Asymmetric actually means that it works on two different keys i.e. Public Key and Private Key.
+As the name describes, the Public Key is given to everyone and the Private key is kept private.

+An example of asymmetric cryptography : A client (for example browser) sends its public key to the server and requests for some data.
+The server encrypts the data using the client’s public key and sends the encrypted data.
+Client receives this data and decrypts it.
+Since this is asymmetric, nobody else except the browser can decrypt the data even if a third party has the public key of the browser.

+## What is HTTP and HTTPS protocol?

+HTTP is the HyperText Transfer Protocol which defines the set of rules and standards on how the information can be transmitted on the World Wide Web (WWW).
+It helps the web browsers and web servers for communication.
+It is a ‘stateless protocol’ where each command is independent with respect to the previous command.
+HTTP is an application layer protocol built upon the TCP.
+It uses port 80 by default.
+HTTPS is the HyperText Transfer Protocol Secure or Secure HTTP.
+It is an advanced and a secured version of HTTP.
+On top of HTTP, SSL/TLS protocol is used to provide security.
+It enables secure transactions by encrypting the communication and also helps identify network servers securely.
+It uses port 443 by default.